-Table 11.
+Table 12.
 Description of the effects that the C++ NOTEST and TEST compiler option have on z/OS Debugger.
-Name of compiler option or suboption Description of the effect NOTEST The following list explains the effect of the NOTEST compiler has on z/OS Debugger behavior, which are not described in z/OS XL C/C++ User's Guide: • You cannot step through program statements.
-You can suspend execution of the program only at the initialization of the main compile unit. • You cannot examine or use any program variables.
-You can list storage and registers. • You cannot use the z/OS Debugger command G0T0.
+Name of compiler option or suboption • NOTEST The following list explains the effect of the NOTEST compiler has on z/OS Debugger behavior, which are not described in z/OS XL C/C++ User's Guide: You cannot step through program statements.
+You can suspend execution of the program only at the initialization of the main compile unit.
+You cannot examine or use any program variables.
+You can list storage and registers.
+You cannot use the z/OS Debugger command G0T0.
 However, you can still debug your program using the disassembly view.
-To learn how to use the disassembly view, see Chapter 34, "Debugging a disassembled program," on page 323.
-TEST The following list explains the effect the TEST compiler has on z/OS Debugger behavior, which are not described in z/OS XL C/C++ User's Guide : • The maximum number of lines in a single source file cannot exceed 131,072. • The maximum number of include files that have executable statements cannot exceed 1024.
+To learn how to use the disassembly view, see Chapter 34, "Debugging a disassembled program," on page 321.

+Table 12.
+Description of the effects that the C++ NOTEST and TEST compiler option have on z/OS Debugger. (continued) Name of compiler option or suboption Description of the effect TEST The following list explains the effect the TEST compiler has on z/OS Debugger behavior, which are not described in z/OS XL C/C++ User's Guide: The maximum number of lines in a single source file cannot exceed 131,072.
+The maximum number of include files that have executable statements cannot exceed 1024.